 Colleen also partners with team members in University Sustainability, Facilities Management, Housing and Residence Life, community organizations, vendors, and various Mason departments to support waste diversion initiatives and track Mason’s diversion improvement.
 These include the Better Bins Preview, ZWM standards testing, campus recycling initiatives (e.g., glass recycling), and the expansion of composting, food recovery, and resuables in campus operations.
 She is a Mason alumna and holds a Bachelor’s in Environmental and Sustainability Studies.

-Amber, who has over nine years of experience, began her career as a research associate at the Alliance to Save Energy.
-She has consulted on projects for clients including the U.S. government, international organizations, and Fortune 500 companies.
-She has taught at Mason and acted as faculty liaison and coordinator for its Sustainability LLC.
-Her continuing education includes certificates in Data Visualization (University of Washington, 2024), Carbon Footprinting (University of New Hampshire, 2023), and Executive Education in Sustainability Leadership (Harvard University, 2021).
-In 2021, she was one of only 18 individuals selected for the U.S. National Renewable Energy Laboratory’s (NREL) Executive Energy Leadership Academy.
+Amber began her career as a research associate at the Alliance to Save Energy and has consulted for the U.S. government, international organizations, and Fortune 500 clients.
+She taught at George Mason and was faculty liaison for its Environment and Sustainability LLC.
+Recent certifications include UW’s Data Visualization (2024), UNH’s Carbon Footprinting (2023), and Harvard’s Executive Education in Sustainability Leadership (2021), and she was one of 18 selected nationally for NREL’s Executive Energy Leadership Academy (2021).